Residential, nursing care and non residential services

 - If you do not agree with the contribution that they have calculated then you should ask for the financial assessment to be reviewed.
 Reasons for asking for a review include:

 - you wish to provide details of additional disability related expenditure that was not included in your original financial assessment form

 - you have new relevant information that you would like to be taken into account

 - If you do not have a copy of your original assessment form then inform the Financial Assessment Team and they will send you a copy of the form you originally submitted with the new assessment form.

 - The new financial assessment form will be sent to you and should be completed within 28 days.
-If you would like support to fill the form in, you can get help from the Financial Assessment team, who can be contacted on 020 7364 2038 or FinancialAssessmentTeam@TowerHamlets.gov.uk or any advice provider including Local Link, who can be contacted on 020 7001 2175 or firstname.lastname@example.org
+If you would like support to fill the form in, you can get help from the Financial Assessment team, who can be contacted on 020 7364 5000 or FinancialAssessmentTeam@TowerHamlets.gov.uk.
+Contact Tower Hamlets Connect on 0300 303 6070 or email firstname.lastname@example.org.

 - You will receive a response to your review by letter within 28 days of submitting your form informing you of your revised contribution (if it is revised) for your social care.
 During this period you will not be invoiced for the care and support charges but you will be expected to set aside monies that may be due once the reassessment is completed.
 You should set aside the original amount in case your review does not result in a revised contribution.

 - If you still do not agree with the decision following the review then you can appeal.

 If after following the review process you do not agree with the review outcome, you can appeal the decision.
 Possible reasons why you might want to appeal include: